Porgramming-Hero-web-course/batch-4-assignment-1-mahmud-me09/blog-3.md

 ```

 2. using `in` Keyword:
-Normally `in` checks the keys of an object.
-This is also used for type guard.
+Normally `in` checks whether the key exists in an object.
+This is used for type guard with the same use case to narrow down the type.
 For example:
 ```
 type Car = {